rkdarst/scicomp/tut/debugging/debugging.rst

   bugs more efficiently**.

-- You could say that this is about **more effective ways of figuring out what you code is doing than print statements**.
+- You could say that this is about **more effective ways of figuring out what you code is doing than adding lots of print statements**.